Coil (IUCD -intrauterine contraceptive device) – Removal

 - If you do not want to become pregnant and are not going to have another IUD or IUS put in you must use additional contraception, such as condoms, for 7 days before the IUD or IUS is taken out.

-If you are not going to have another IUD put in, and you don’t want to become pregnant, use additional contraception, such as condoms, for five days before the IUD is taken out.
-This is to stop sperm getting into your body.
-Sperm can live for up to five days inside your body and could cause a pregnancy once the IUD is removed.
-Your fertility returns to normal as soon as the IUD is taken out.
+- This is to stop sperm getting into your body.
+Sperm can live for up to seven days inside your body and could cause a pregnancy once the IUD or IUS is removed.
+Your fertility returns to normal as soon as the IUD or IUS is taken out.